abiosoft/colima/README.md

 ### Prerequisites

-colima requires [Lima](https://github.com/lima-vm/lima) and docker client (and kubectl if kubernetes will be enabled).
+Colima requires [Lima](https://github.com/lima-vm/lima) and Docker client (and kubectl if Kubernetes will be enabled).

 ```
 brew install lima docker kubectl